 And specifically chest CTA is the imaging modality that you would wanna use,

-if you had a higher suspicion for PE, or if you were concern about dissection.
+if you had a higher suspicion for PE, or if you were concerned about dissection.

-And then, echocardiogram can be perform right at the bedside.
+And then, echocardiogram can be performed right at the bedside.

 And it's very useful for evaluating patients with suspected pericarditis.